JoachimSchaeffer/LAVADE/README.md

 This repository contains a MATLAB app to build intuition on latent variable approaches and regression approaches in general.

-The LAVADE software contains processed data.
-The paracetamol dataset consists of ATR-FTIR spectra and temperature measurements that were recorded and used for [1].
-The LFP dataset was published with [2] where more details about the dataset can be found as well. <br />
+The LAVADE software contains processed data (ATR-FTIR spectra, Raman Spectra, LFP Battery Data, more information can be found here https://arxiv.org/abs/2205.08132).
-The full LFP dataset used in this software is available at https://data.matr.io/1/projects/5c48dd2bc625d700019f3204 and is published under a CC BY 4 license. <br />

 The app was written in MATLAB_R2021a by using the MATLAB app designer toolbox.
 If you want an installable version that does not require a MATLAB license, please drop me a message.